hemidactylus/mlops-speedrun-spamclassifier/README.md

-Some understanding and previous knowledge is required (e.g. familiarity with Python and notebooks), but we do a pretty good job of guiding the reader through all steps in the spirit of a gradual build-up up to the final result (the README is actually structured as a "story" that unfolds step-by-step along with the evolution of a fictional company).
+Some understanding and previous knowledge is required (e.g. familiarity with Python and notebooks), but we do a pretty good job of guiding the reader through all steps in the spirit of a gradual build-up up to the final result (indeed the README is structured as a "story" that unfolds step-by-step along with the evolution of a fictional company).

 **You should be able to complete all steps in a "tutorial" fashion,